Paul-Cheeseman/Stream3-Project/README.md

 ## Overview
 This code is for a site that is required for the Code Institute end of Stream 3 (Full Stack Frameworks) project.
 It is to demonstrate an ability to code, test and deploy (to GitHub) a full stack website that follows good practice.
 The website has the dual purpose of covering examination requirements while also illustrating my level of knowledge/competency to prospective employers.

+The site is a shop which sells products and advertises services for a small family bespoke clothing and tailoring business.

+MENTION THE CAREFUL MANAGEMENT OF STOCK LEVELS?

 ## Functionality of the project
 - List all functions of cart